HeidelbergCement plans world's first CO2 neutral cement plant in Sweden

 Following the planned retrofit, which will cost at least 100 million euros ($122 million), the plant will be able to capture up to 1.8 million tonnes of carbon dioxide per year, which corresponds to the site’s total emissions.

-The company's announcement comes a week after a court ordered oil major Royal Dutch Shell (RDSa.L) to drastically deepen planned greenhouse gas emission cuts, in a sign that environmental pressure on large corporations intensifies. read more
+The company’s announcement comes a week after a court ordered oil major Royal Dutch Shell to drastically deepen planned greenhouse gas emission cuts, in a sign that environmental pressure on large corporations intensifies.

 While HeidelbergCement will bear some of the costs for the upgrade of Slite, which accounts for about 3% of Sweden’s carbon emissions, most of the money will have to come from the Swedish government, von Achten said.